Back To Business

 When Sandy arrived I was one of the lucky New Yorkers.
 First, I was on vacation in Italy when the storm hit and we were stranded for five days before our airline could get us home.
 This is why there was no newsletter last month.

 I am not complaining about being stuck in Rome.
 Fiumincino, actually.
-We relocated to this seaside town where Rome's main airport is located thinking it would somehow get us home earlier.
+We relocated to this seaside town where Rome's main airport is located thinking it would somehow get us home faster.
 It didn't.
 But what it did do was give us the unexpected pleasure of staying in what turned out to be a charming fishing and beach community that was delighted to have several hundred stranded Americans camped out in beachside hotels that this being off-season, were otherwise almost empty.

 Second, when we finally did get home, our Manhattan neighborhood was untouched by the storm.
 No broken construction cranes dangling.
 Not even a power outage or a downed tree.
 But oh, it was a heartache to see what happened to so many in our city, making us all responsible for helping those that were whacked.
 I keep thinking about the fried fish shacks along Rockaway Beach and wonder if they will be able to return by next summer.
 I so hope they will.